-Prerequisite: Junior or Senior standing Credit: 1/2 unit - one semester

-- Purpose Statement: Students will create a better understanding of the future by exploring values, roles, and different cultural backgrounds while developing a more holistic approach to their world. - 1.
-Students will historically define Sociology. - 2.
-Students will define the methods used by sociologists to determine behavior. - 3.
-Students will determine how culture influences their own behavior. - 4.
-Students will explore how ethnocentrisms and sanctions impact our lives.

-PSYCHOLOGY Prerequisite: Junior or Senior standing Credit: 1/2 unit - one semester CONTEMPORARY ISSUES Purpose Statement: The course in Psychology has been designed to give the student an eclectic approach in order to develop an overall view of the subject.
+Prerequisite: None Grade Levels: 9, 10, 11, 12 Credit: 1/2 unit - one semester Purpose Statement: This course is designed to give students an overview of U.S. History through the eyes of diverse minority groups.
+Minority History will make use of short readings and multimedia resources in conjunction with classroom experiences.
+The student will be engaged in projects and activities which reinforce skills and knowledge to understand multicultural societies.
+1. Students will examine the accomplishments of African Americans in U.S. History.
+2. Students will evaluate the role of women in American Society.
+3. Students will identify significant contributions of Latino Americans to U.S. culture.
+4. Students will distinguish the contributions of unique minority groups (Asian, Native, Southern Asian, etc.).
+5. Students will diagram connections between different minority groups and the issues of today.
+SOCIOLOGY Prerequisite: Junior or Senior standing Credit: 1/2 unit - one semester Purpose Statement: Students will create a better understanding of the future by exploring values, roles, and different cultural backgrounds while developing a more holistic approach to their world.
+1. Students will historically define Sociology.
+2. Students will define the methods used by sociologists to determine behavior.
+3. Students will determine how culture influences their own behavior.
+4. Students will explore how ethnocentrisms and sanctions impact our lives.
+PSYCHOLOGY Prerequisite: Junior or Senior standing Credit: 1/2 unit - one semester Purpose Statement: The course in Psychology has been designed to give the student an eclectic approach in order to develop an overall view of the subject.
 Students will explore philosophy, abnormality, personality, and recreational drugs in order to create a better understanding of individual's behavioral pattern.
 Student will develop an understanding of the history of Psychology.
 Students will recognize the importance of personality influences.
 Students will determine the varying degrees of abnormal behavior in our society.
 Students will develop a better understanding of how dangerous "recreational drugs" can be.
-Prerequisite: Senior standing Credit: 1/2 unit - one semester Purpose Statement: Students will examine and evaluate the world they live in on the local, national and global scale.
+CONTEMPORARY ISSUES Prerequisite: Senior standing Credit: 1/2 unit - one semester Purpose Statement: Students will examine and evaluate the world they live in on the local, national and global scale.
 In addition, students will start to analyze their own feelings and values on issues that affect all Americans.
 Students will be expected to present in front of the class on a variety of topics throughout the semester.
 Students will examine current events at the local, national, and international level.
 Students will assess typical teenage actions and life choices.
 Students will characterize national concerns.
 Students will evaluate international problems.